-In August 2020 Seychelles celebrated a huge milestone—250 years as a Nation.
+In August 2020, Seychelles celebrated a huge milestone—250 years as a Nation.
 Our nation came into existence with 15 white colonists, seven slaves, five Indians and one black woman as its first known inhabitants.
-This was the start us—a nation.
+This was the start of us—a nation.

 My great-grandmother was born Caroline Rideau in Foret Noire.
 She was one of ten children born to Philogene and Jeanne Rideau.
 Like many other young girls of the time, she was married when she was a teenager.
 Her husband’s name was Jacob Vel.
 He died, leaving her widowed at 24 with two young boys.
 12 years later, after a brief affair with an Indian merchant who had set up shop in Market Street, she fell pregnant and gave birth to a daughter, my grandmother, Elina.
 I am named after her.
 The father, who was allegedly married, didn’t stay in Seychelles for too long after that.
 There are rumours that he would send her jewellery from India, but I don’t know for sure.

 Elina was a somewhat troubled individual – or is it just the way the stories have been told?
 She was a force to be reckoned with.
 She even gave a catholic priest a piece of her mind once after an incident of ill-treatment involving my mother (we are Anglican).
-This at the time was not how one was expected to behave with a man of the church.
+Of course, this, at the time, was not how one was expected to behave with a man of the church.
 Still, putting all the stories and bits and pieces together, I get a sense of terror.
-But, she was also an alcoholic, so I guess that makes it a bit complicated.
+But she was also an alcoholic, so I guess that makes it a bit complicated.

 As our country marks its 250th anniversary, I cannot help but ponder a little bit of our heritage, in particular, my own.
-I do not have a single picture of any of them which could maybe create some form of connection.
-Despite this though, I feel like I know them.
+I do not have a single picture of them, which could maybe create some form of connection.
+Despite this, though, I feel like I know them.
 The short Indian man in a sarong roaming market streets, Elina’s long Cinderella hair, Moris’ temper – I have paid enough attention to know a tiny bit of the puzzle that they were.
 I will never have the missing pieces, but that’s OK, because, in many ways, I am them.